Anglo-Japanese Alliance: Unofficial role in Russo-Japanese War

 The Russo-Japanese War broke out in 1904, as Japan sought to halt the expansion of the Russian Empire's colonies in China.
 Britain did not officially join the Russo-Japanese War, but supported Japan in espionage, ship design, finance, and diplomacy during the war.
 (Note: The Anglo-Japanese Alliance was not activated, because its terms stipulated a promise of support only if a signatory entered war with more than one power, whereas Japan was only at war with Russia.
 However, the nature of the alliance meant that Russia's then closest ally, France, was unable to come to Russia's aid as this would have meant going to war with Britain.
 This was considered Britain's diplomatic contribution in favour of Japan, and as a result of these factors many Russians blamed the British for their defeat.
 Outright war between Russia and Britain came close during the Dogger bank incident.
 Japan, for its part, did not attempt to involve the British, instead going to great pains to show their victories were their own.)

 Meanwhile, even before the war, British and Japanese intelligence had co-operated against Russia due to the Anglo-Japanese Alliance.
 During the war, Indian Army stations in Malaya and China often intercepted and read wireless and telegraph cable traffic relating to the war, which was shared with the Japanese.
 In their turn, the Japanese shared information about Russia with the British with one British official writing of the "perfect quality" of Japanese intelligence.
 In particular, British and Japanese intelligence gathered much evidence that Germany was supporting Russia in the war as part of a bid to disturb the balance of power in Europe, which led to British officials increasingly perceiving that country as a threat to the international order.

+After the war ended, Britain did not mediate the Treaty of Portsmouth directly; the U.S., under President Theodore Roosevelt, fulfilled that role.